ZeBartosz/ZePatches/README.md

 # ZePatches

-ZePatches is a web application that utilises the Steam API to provide detailed information about games.
-Users can track events and patches for their favourite games, receive notifications about updates, and stay up-to-date with the latest news.
+ZePatches is a website that integrates with the Steam API, allowing users to search for patches and events related to their favourite games on Steam.
+Users can mark games as favourites to display them on the homepage and can filter the listings by game name, latest patches, or upcoming events.
+The notification panel keeps users informed by alerting them to new patches or events for their favoured games.new patches or events for their favourite games.

 ## Features